 A good offer email can, in fact, convert a prospect into customer even if their intention wasn’t to buy at the moment.

 The best way to assure consistent sales is to focus on developing a long-term relationship with your prospects and customers.

 And in doing so, you need to interact with them, engage with them and leave a positive brand image.

-Sending out a thank you email every time a customer buys a product from your store assure a positive impression of the brand.
+Sending out a thank you email automatically every time a customer buys a product from your store assures a positive impression of the brand.

 The whole reason “Thank You” emails work so well is they arrive when a subscriber’s interest in your content is at its peak.

 Most consumers prefer email to other forms of marketing.
 And an effective thank you email is so much more than a receipt.

 A great way to hack your conversion rates is by personalizing your Customers.

 Now, as the name clearly specifies, it is about sending out a specific type of email in a particular sequence whenever you get a new customer on board.

 Again, you have to acknowledge that this is a customer, not a leader.
 They already bought from you, maybe for the first time or not.